runrig-coop/the-runrig-plan/get-involved.md

 ## Other Events and Project Information
-For more details on the projects we're currently working on outside of these workshops, checkout out the [workshop directory].
-Specific activities may
+For more details on the projects we're currently working on outside of these workshops, checkout out our GitHub [repositories] and [discussions].
+Specific activities may include:
-include:

 - Group learning and knowledge production, from the study groups, documentation efforts, cataloging and assessing existing tools, drafting standard operating